22 Best Ways to Prevent Slugs and Snails in the Garden

 How to Prevent Slugs and Snails in the Garden

 Slugs and snails are the least kind of visitors you want in your garden.
-These pesky critters can finish up your vegetable and flower garden in a week’s time.
-Read on to learn the best Slug Prevention tips and put an end to your doubts about How to Prevent Slugs and Snails in the Garden!
+These pesky critters can finish up your vegetable and flower patches in a week’s time, and you see them a lot, crawling everywhere on rainy days, which looks so gawky.
+If you’re reading this, obviously, you’re looking for solutions listed below!

-What Attracts Slugs & Snails to Your Garden?
+What Attracts Slugs and Snails to Your Garden

 How to Prevent Slugs and Snails in the Garden